Porinita-Hoque/Online-Pharmacy-Management-System/README.md

 # <p align="center"> Pharmacy Management System </p>

 <p align="justify">
-The Online Pharmacy Management System is a web-based application developed to streamline the operations of a pharmacy.
+The Pharmacy Management System is a web-based application developed to streamline the operations of a pharmacy.
 It provides a user-friendly interface for administrators, customers, and manufacturers.
 The system is built using HTML, CSS, and JavaScript to create an interactive and responsive user experience.</p>

 ## System Components
-The Online Pharmacy Management System consists of three main components:
+This system consists of three main components:

 ### Admin Component
 The admin component provides comprehensive control over the entire system.
 Key features include: